andychanyien/imda-corpus-classification/README.md

 **Metrics of Evaluation:**

 The main metric for evaluation is the average weighted **Accuracy** on both validation set and unseen data.
 The higher the accuracy, the better the model is at classifying the singaporean-accented words into the 5 classes.
+We would want an algorithm that gives the correct classification so that it can process voice commands correctly and not mistaking it for other incorrect commands.
 Additional metrics for consideration includes **Precision** and **Recall** to identify if the machine learning algorithm would mistake words that sounds similar.
+Hence, naturally **f1 Score** will also be compared to get a harmonic mean accuracy to compare across classes.

 As speed is also an important factor for real-time transcription or Speech-to-text translation, **Computational Time** will also be used to evaluate the model, based on pre-processing time and training time.

 **Relevance for Stakeholders:**